Pottsville, Pennsylvania: Sports

 Pottsville fielded a team in the National Football League between 1925 and 1929 called the Pottsville Maroons.

-Pottsville also has two leagues associated with Little League Baseball: Pottsville (Rotary) Little League, and Railway Park Little League.
+Pottsville also had two leagues associated with Little League Baseball: Pottsville (Rotary) Little League, and Railway Park Little League.
 Railway Park was the U.S. Eastern Regional representative in the 1997 Little League World Series.

-The Pottsville Crimson Tide football team is one of the oldest prep football programs in the country.
-At the end of the 2007 football season, Pottsville had played 1137 games, which tied them for first in the nation among prep games played.
+These leagues have merged to become Pottsville Area Little League.

-Pottsville once played a game in New York against the New York Giants.
+In 1928, Pottsville played a game in New York City against the New York Giants.

 Media

+Newspapers

-The Republican & Herald is the only local daily newspaper serving Pottsville.
-There are also two radio stations broadcasting from Pottsville.
+The Republican Herald is the local daily newspaper serving Pottsville.